David Rumelhart

-Biography
+Early life and education

 Rumelhart was born in Mitchell, South Dakota on June 12, 1942.
 His parents were Everett Leroy and Thelma Theora (Ballard) Rumelhart.
 He began his college education at the University of South Dakota, receiving a B.A. in psychology and mathematics in 1963.
 He studied mathematical psychology at Stanford University, receiving his Ph.D. in 1967.

+Career

-From 1967 to 1987 he served on the faculty of the Department of Psychology at the University of California, San Diego.
-In 1987 he moved to Stanford University, serving as Professor there until 1998.
+From 1967 to 1987, he served on the faculty of the Department of Psychology at the University of California, San Diego.
+In 1987, he moved to Stanford University, serving as Professor there until 1998.

 Rumelhart was elected to the National Academy of Sciences in 1991 and received many prizes, including a MacArthur Fellowship in July 1987, the Warren Medal of the Society of Experimental Psychologists, and the APA Distinguished Scientific Contribution Award.
-Rumelhart, co-recipient with James McClelland, won the 2002 University of Louisville Grawemeyer Award in Psychology.
+Together with James McClelland, he won the 2002 University of Louisville Grawemeyer Award in Psychology.

+Personal life

 Rumelhart became disabled by Pick's disease, a progressive neurodegenerative disease, and at the end of his life lived with his brother in Ann Arbor, Michigan.
 He died in Chelsea, Michigan.
 He is survived by two sons.